sterac77-sudo/max-demand/README.md

 - The web PDF includes a footer: "Powered by Seaspray Electrical".
 - Load group C2:M has been removed (only available under C1:M).
 - Once you're comfortable with the new app, consider removing legacy Flutter files at the repo root to reduce confusion.

+## Optional analytics (web)

+Basic, privacy-friendly web analytics can be enabled without code changes:

+- Plausible: open `fresh_app/web/index.html`, find the commented snippet `plausible.io/js/script.js`, set `data-domain` to your Pages domain (e.g., `sterac77-sudo.github.io`), and uncomment it.
+- The app will automatically send a custom event `export_pdf` when users export.
+- If you prefer Firebase Analytics or Umami, we can wire those later.